SvenVw/fdm/fdm-docs/docs/contributing.md

 If your changes affect any of the published packages (`fdm-core`, `fdm-data`, `fdm-calculator`, `fdm-app`, `fdm-docs`) and should trigger a version bump and changelog entry, you **must** add a changeset:

-1. Run `pnpm changeset add` from the root directory.
+1. Run `pnpm changeset` from the root directory.
 2. Follow the prompts to select the packages that changed, the type of change (patch, minor, major), and write a concise summary of the change.
 This summary will be used in the changelogs.
 3. Commit the generated Markdown file in the `.changeset` directory along with your code changes.